 Geography, population and climate

-The basin of the Salween river, also known as Nu river in China and Thanlwin river in Myanmar, is a transboundary basin with a total area of 320 000 km2 distributed between China (53 percent), Myanmar (42 percent) and Thailand (5 percent) (Table 1 and Map).
+The basin of the Salween river, also known as Nu river in China and Thanlwin river in Myanmar, is a transboundary basin with a total area of 320 000 km2 distributed between China (53 percent), Myanmar (42 percent) and Thailand (5 percent) (Table 1).
 Approximately 2 400 km long, the Salween river is the second longest river in Southeast Asia after the Mekong river.
 The river originates 4 000 m above sea level on the mountain Tangula in the Himalayas on the Tibetan plateau in China, then flows southward through Yunnan province, China, down through Shan and Kayah states in the east of Myanmar, along the border between Thailand and Myanmar for about 120 km, then again enters Myanmar and passes through Kayan and Mon states before emptying into the Gulf of Martaban in the Andaman Sea.
 The Moei river, originating in Thailand, becomes the border between Myanmar and Thailand and joins the downstream Salween river, which has also become the border river between Myanmar and Thailand, before again entering Myanmar.

 In China, the Nu river runs parallel to the upper reaches of the Mekong (also called Lancang) and Yangtze rivers in an area designated by UNESCO as a World Heritage Site for its rich biodiversity.
 In Myanmar and Thailand, the topography of the Salween river basin is mountainous, with long narrow river valleys.
 The basin is rich in natural resources, including water (both surface and groundwater), forest, wildlife, fisheries and aquatic life and minerals.
 Part of the basin in Thailand is a national park and wildlife sanctuary.
 Its beautiful landscapes include many caves, rapids, cliffs, unusual rocks and waterfalls that serve as tourist attractions.
 Habitats in the Salween eco-region support rich and endemic freshwater fauna.
 The river is home to at least 140 species of fish, of which one-third are endemic (Salween Watch, 2011).